gridai/grid-docs/docs/features/runs/1_Creating Runs/1_Basic Runs/3_sweep-syntax.md

 Grid's syntax for scheduling multiple experiments with combinations of arguments (ie. Grid Search or Random Search) sometimes might conflict with the expected script arguments.
 That's when you can use `none` strategy for parameter evaluation.
+This allows the script to interpret and control the behavior of `--alpha "uniform(1e-5, 1e-1, 3)"` and `--beta "[1, 2, 3, 4]"` script arguments.

 ```text
 grid run --strategy none \